The Best Razor blades for your Safety Razor

 I get a lot of questions about which razor blades are the best safety razor blades.
-I have had the opportunity to get a lot of feedback from my customers on what they recommend, this blog attempts to answer some of the most popular questions I get:
+I have had the opportunity to get a lot of feedback from my customers on what they recommend and what they consider the best DE blades for your safety razor, this blog attempts to answer some of the most popular questions I get:

 What razor blade brands are best for a safety razor?